 3. Resistant starch increased satiety and reduced feeling of hunger:

-- after 2 or 3 hours – Willis NR 2009 and Anderson AJCN 2010.
-This is likely due to slower digestion and release of glucose deeper into the small intestine – a slowly digestible starch component that is not resistant enough to reach the large intestine but is still somewhat resistant to digestion.
+- after 2 or 3 hours – Willis NR 2009, Anderson AJCN 2010, Giuntini FRI 2015, Sarda JFF 2016 and Ble-Castillo N 2017.
+This is likely due to slower digestion and release of glucose deeper into the small intestine – a slowly digestible starch component that is not resistant enough to reach the large intestine but is still somewhat resistant to digestion, or to satiety hormones generated from food consumed within the previous 24 hours.

 - after 7 hours, 10 hours and up to 24 hours – Nilsson JN 2008 and Bodinham BJN 2010.
-This is likely due to resistant starch’s fermentation and cascade of metabolism effects triggered from the large intestine.
+This may be due to resistant starch’s fermentation and cascade of metabolism effects triggered from the large intestine.
+Al-Mana and Robertson N 2018 fed participants resistant starch for breakfast and lunch and reported significantly reduced food consumption at dinner, but the benefit was lost when the whole 24 hour intake was evaluated.

 4. Resistant starch helps to reduce the caloric density of foods.
 It delivers between 2 and 3 kilocalories/gram vs. 4 kcals/g for the flour that it commonly replaces.
 While this is simple and easy to explain, the caloric content is probably the least important of all of resistant starch’s benefits.